2020–21 Stal Stalowa Wola season: 2020

-This is the first season of Stal Stalowa Wola after their relegation from II liga.
+This was the first season of Stal Stalowa Wola after their relegation from II liga.
 On 9 August 2020, Piotr Witasik was announced the team captain for the 2020–21 season.

 The first match of the season, on 9 August, ended in a Polish Cup's 3–1 victory against Skra Częstochowa.
 Stal Stalowa Wola were knocked out of the 2020–21 Polish Cup exactly ten days later, after losing 0–4 against the Ekstraklasa club Lechia Gdańsk at the Podkarpackie Centrum Piłki Nożnej.
 On 23 August, Stal secured their first league win of the season by defeating Wólczanka Wólka Pełkińska 4–3 in a home game, with goals from Michał Fidziukiewicz twice, Adam Waszkiewicz and Szymon Jarosz.

 The first Great Subcarpathian Derby against Siarka Tarnobrzeg on 26 September ended in a 4–1 away victory, with goals from Filip Szifer, Michał Fidziukiewicz twice and Volodymyr Khorolskyi.
 From 17 October, due to the COVID-19 pandemic restrictions, all Stal's football matches have been played behind closed doors without any spectators.
 On 31 October, after a 0–3 loss to Wisła Puławy, Szymon Szydełko was released from his contract (at the time of his release, Stal was sixth, 18 points behind to first place).
 On 4 November Jaromir Wieprzęć was announced as his successor.
 On 8 November he made his debut in a 0–1 defeat against Sokół Sieniawa.
 In December seven Stal Stalowa Wola players (Piotr Witasik, Szymon Jarosz, Rafał Surmiak, Piotr Zmorzyński, Michał Płonka, Michał Fidziukiewicz and Tomasz Płonka) were placed on a transfer list by the club.